 Don’t have telltales on your sails?
 If you’re a commuter cruiser like us & take your sails off at the end of every season, it’s easy to add telltales — available here from West Marine – they’re little discs with adhesive and lightweight streamers.

-Sailing to windwardor on a BEAT, racing skippers will sail by the telltales – if the outside telltale is fluttering, they’ll turn the boat farther off the wind and if the inside telltale is fluttering, turn closer to the wind.
+Sailing to windward or on a BEAT, racing skippers will sail by the telltales – if the outside telltale is fluttering, they’ll turn the boat closer to the wind and if the inside telltale is fluttering, turn away from the wind.